raincoats/osx-ping-backdoor/README.md

 # Why did you even bother

-This is me attempting to learn a little C. Even though I didn't do much, I'm so proud that it compiles.
+This is me attempting to learn a little C. Even though I didn't do much, I'm stoked that it compiles & works.
 So if you don't like it buzz off 🐝🐝🐝🐝